 Are grand jury proceedings secret?

 Most courts have rules that prohibit disclosure of grand jury proceedings.
-The rules typically apply to the government attorneys, the grand jury members, and the court personnel.
-Violators of the rules can be held in contempt of court if a case against them is proven.
+The rules typically apply to government attorneys, grand jury members, and court personnel.
+If a case against them is proven, violators can be held in contempt of court.
 However, proving that the leaked information came out of the grand jury proceeding and identifying exactly who made the prohibited disclosure is difficult in most cases.

 Are there special crimes to control children's behavior?

-In earlier days, special crimes that only applied to children did exist.
-These crimes were the so-called status offenses and punished behavior that would not be criminal if committed by an adult.
+In earlier days, special crimes that only applied to children existed.
+These crimes were the so-called status offenses, and they punished behavior that would not be criminal if committed by an adult.
 Status offenses included running away from home, skipping school, disobeying parents, and breaking curfew.

 The federal Juvenile Justice and Delinquency Prevention Act made receipt of federal funds conditioned on eliminating status offenses, and most states have repealed any status offenses.
 However, these behaviors may still trigger an investigation by child protective services to determine if the child needs assistance from the court or social service agencies.